-The developer must give the customer an opportunity to visit the new home, and appoint a suitably qualified inspector to carry out the precompletion inspection on their behalf, before the completion date and within the five days after the notice to complete (Estimated Completion Date in Northern Ireland) has been served (or earlier if the developer and the customer both agree to this).
+The developer must give the customer the opportunity to undertake a pre-completion inspection of the new home, or appoint a suitably qualified inspector to carry out the inspection.
+Any inspection should take place before the completion date and within the five days after the notice to complete (estimated completion date in Northern Ireland) has been served (or earlier if the developer and the customer both agree to this).